radek-univ/Tutorials/src/miscellaneous/functionalProgramsInScala/README.md

 - read the tasks below, try to solve them yourself, and then compare them with the example solutions, or
 - read the example solutions right away, or
-- completely ignore this catalogue, as it is not directly related to our subject and is provided as a curiosity.
+- completely ignore this directory, as it is not directly related to our subject and is provided as a curiosity.

 On the other hand, a useful exercise would be to consider whether you can solve these tasks imperatively in Scala.
 Especially the third one may prove challenging, because it uses a custom data structure.